shoooe/Solidran/Solidran/FIB/README.md

     ]
 ```

-I've reduced the samples to `50` per benchmark otherwise the default 100 would have take a lot of time (the thid benchmark, with `func 35 3`, took more than a minute alone).
+I've reduced the samples to `50` per benchmark, otherwise the default 100 would have taken too much time (`func 35 3` took more than a minute alone).

-The results are as follows (I'm only mentioning the mean):
+The results are as follows (the value displayed is the mean):

 ```
 func 15 3           -> 91.30113 us